 Dasari Narayana Rao

 Dasari Narayana Rao is an Indian director, best known for Tamil cinema.
 Dasari Narayana Rao began their career in 1980 and has been a prominent figure in the industry for over 46 years.
-With 30 credits to their name, Dasari Narayana Rao remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Dasari Narayana Rao remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Dasari Narayana Rao's career remains one of the longest and most celebrated in Tamil cinema.

 - Born